Everyone’s an analyst: give users the power to make sense of their own data

 Why should SaaS product owners & B2C service providers care?

-New technology allows business users and consumers to take ownership over their data.
+New technology allows business users and consumers to take ownership of their data.
 They can now make relevant data-driven decisions without being dependent on technical staff.

-First of all, B2B SaaS companies will help driving positive change in the organization of their end-users.
+First of all, B2B SaaS companies will help drive positive change in the organization of their end-users.
 Equipping users with the tools they need to analyze their own data will:

-Alleviate the work for their data experts.
+Alleviate the work of their data experts.
 They can now focus on more innovative, core analytics techniques like AI and ML, which will be the true game-changers in the field of data;

 Make their business users data-smart.
 Business people will feel encouraged by your technology to use data in decision-making.
 It will help them work more efficiently and take action faster, making them feel truly empowered;